Waelahmed99/python_custom_scripts/testcases generator/README.md

 Testcases are saved inside "tests/" folder.

 ## Known issues
+- [ ] Currently only integers are generated.
 - [ ] Some languages (like python) require a specific structure for testcases (input.split for example), but this script creates test in a single line.